-Medical evaluation must be completed: Before Age 40 After age 40 Before Age 60 After Age 60 Before a diver may begin Before a diver may begin Before a diver may begin diving, unless an equivalent diving, unless an equivalent diving, unless an equivalent initial medical evaluation has initial medical evaluation has initial medical evaluation has been given within the preceding been given within the preceding been given within the preceding 5 years 3 years 2 years At 5-year intervals At 3-year intervals At 2-year intervals Clearance to return to diving must be obtained from a healthcare provider following a medically cleared diver experiencing any Conditions Which May Disqualify Candidates From Diving (Appendix 1), or following any major injury or illness, or any condition requiring chronic medication.
-If the condition is pressure related, the closerones to return to diving must some from a physician
+Medical evaluation must be completed: Before Age 40 After age 40 Before Age 60 After Age 60 Before a diver may begin Before a diver may begin Before a diver may begin diving, unless an equivalent diving, unless an equivalent diving, unless an equivalent initial medical evaluation has initial medical evaluation has initial medical evaluation has been given within the preceding been given within the preceding been given within the preceding 5 years 3 years 2 years At 5-year intervals At 3-year intervals At 2-year intervals

+Clearance to return to diving must be obtained from a healthcare provider following a medically cleared diver experiencing any Conditions Which May Disqualify Candidates From Diving (Appendix 1), or following any major injury or illness, or any condition requiring chronic medication.
 If the condition is pressure related, the clearance to return to diving must come from a physician trained in diving medicine.